bwks/sherpa-docs/docs/nodes/cisco/cisco-iosv.md

 ## Notes

-- Approximate boot time to interactive: `2 minutes`
+- Approximate boot time and for ZTP to complete: `2 minutes`